KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/04-POX_Work_with_Packets/README.md

 ## Lab

-Now, we go to the hands on moment.
 We have created a POX component that listen to packetIn events and determine if they contain an IP packet.

 ### Test the implementation